mikeybeck/github-deploy/README.md

 Then the script needs to know where to put the files locally once they are fetched from the GitHub servers.
 The branch of the repository to deploy and a few other items can also be configured.

 Optionally, the scripts can be configured to require authorization in order to operate.
-Different authorization codes can be defined for the `gateway.php` script (which accepts commit information from GitHub) and for the `deploy.php` script (which triggers the synchronization).
-The key must be passed through the `key` URL parameter when accessing the scripts. i.e. `deploy.php?key=predefined-deploy-key` or `gateway.php?key=predefined-gw-key`.
+Different authorization codes can be defined for the gateway script (which accepts commit information from GitHub) and for the deploy script (which triggers the synchronization).
+The key must be passed through the `key` URL parameter when accessing the scripts. i.e. `index.php?key=predefined-deploy-key` or `index.php?key=predefined-gw-key`.
 Note that the GitHub webhook must be updated with the correct URL in this case.

 All of this information can be provided in the `config.php` file (initially included in the distribution as `config.sample.php`).
 Detailed descriptions of all configuration items is contained as comments in the file.

 **Important!** Make sure all folders specified in the `config.php` have write permission for the user under which the web-server process runs.
 This is mandatory in order for the script to be able to store commit meta-data files locally.

+## Admin page ##

+v0.3.0 added a password protected admin page (admin.php) where you can view the logs.
+The password is set in the config.php file.
+If password is blank or not set, the page will not be acessible.

 ## Change log ##

+**v0.3.0-alpha**

+* Admin page added for viewing logs
+* index.php now is sole entry point
+* Deploy and gateway classes implemented
+* Bug fixes

+**v0.2.0-alpha**

+* Various updates
+* Config class implemented
+* Bug fixes

 **v0.1.0-alpha**